 Pass Go: Making the Most of the Ikon Pass

 Honestly, the biggest decision an Ikon Pass holder will have is deciding where to ski.
-There are a lot of choices.
+There are a lot of choices – Deer Valley Resort, Solitude Mountain Resort, Brighton, Snowbasin, Alta Ski Area and Snowbird all accept the Ikon pass (heads up snowboarders — Alta and Deer Valley are ski only).
 So, the best strategy is to live like a local.
 Utah locals, even if they have a season pass to a single resort, will chase the powder.
 If they know a winter storm is coming, they don’t go to Costco to stock up on water; they go to replenish their instant hand warmers, because they don’t want to catch a chill when they’re chin-deep in feather-light snow.
-Next, they’ll check the weather for ALL the resorts at SkiUtah.com.
+Next, they’ll check the Ski Utah snow report for ALL the resorts.
 Because of geography — mountains, canyons, elevations and, of course, a giant lake — the weather varies among resorts.
 The explanation is pretty interesting, but you just want to ski.
 So, check the weather and chase the powder!

 If it’s pounding in Little Cottonwood Canyon (and it often is), then consider spending the night at Cliff Lodge at Snowbird or the swish Snowpine Lodge at Alta in order to be first on the lifts when they open.

-Locals' Tip: On a powder day, leave by 7 am, bring coffee, pastries and the Sunday Times at 8 am, or wait until 10 am.
+Locals' Tip: On a powder day, leave by 7 a.m., bring coffee, pastries and the Sunday Times at 8 a.m., or wait until 10 a.m.
 There will still be plenty of snow.
-If you’re there later, be sure to check out the après-ski scene at the lodges or, for $30, grab a day pass to Cliff Spa and enjoy a steam, sauna or dip in the Instagramable rooftop hot tub and pool.
+If you’re there later, be sure to check out the après-ski scene at the lodges or, for $50, grab a day pass to Cliff Spa and enjoy a steam, sauna or dip in the Instagramable rooftop hot tub and pool.

-Big Cottonwood Canyon, typically, has a similar weather pattern to LCC, but the topography and vibe among the BCC and LCC resorts are quite different.
+Big Cottonwood Canyon, typically, has a similar weather pattern to Little Cottonwood Canyon, but the topography and vibe among the BCC and LCC resorts are quite different.
 They all provide world-class skiing though, and your Ikon Pass gets you to all of them.
 But first, breakfast!
 Silver Fork Lodge and Restaurant is just before Solitude and provides the hearty fuel beside a warm stone fireplace that you’ll need to ski all day.

 Locals' Tip: Solitude is usually the least-crowded of these resorts, but Utahns will tell you that its Honeycomb Canyon is one of the best areas to ski on a powder day.